sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 Customize the QR Code – Some generators allow you to add colors and logos.

-Download and Share – Once generated, download the QR code and share it with your audience.
+Download and Share – Once generated, download the QR code and share it with your audience. uiyuytytrtretrwr

 # Troubleshooting Common QR Code Issues